zamazan4ik/awesome-pgo/article/article.md

 ### Other programming langs

-Regarding more minor programming technologies...
-I reviewed a lot of less known programming languages and their compilers (like [Circle](https://www.circle-lang.org/), [Odin](https://github.com/odin-lang/Odin/discussions/3081), and many-many others) and can conclude that (almost) non of them support PGO in its compiler.
+Excuse me if I didn't mention before Your Favorite Language - I tried to gather information about languages about which I at least heard something and where at least there is a chance to find the PGO support.
+I also reviewed a lot of less known programming languages and their compilers (like [Circle](https://www.circle-lang.org/), [Odin](https://github.com/odin-lang/Odin/discussions/3081), and many-many others) and can conclude that (almost) non of them support PGO in its compiler.
 Yes, I understand the reasons - some languages don't care much about the target performance, some of them are too young to implement PGO (there are more important features to implement), some projects simply do not have enough human resources to implement PGO in their compilers (and LLVM is not a universal answer in many situations.
 Even with LLVM the Rustc compiler [had](https://rust-lang.github.io/compiler-team/working-groups/pgo/) a dedicated working group for implementing PGO).
 But hey - if you develop a **performance-oriented** language with an AoT compilation model - please consider adding PGO into your compiler.
 Without it, you lose too many optimization opportunities.

 If you are motivated-enough to research the question about non-mentioned above compilers you can try to use [this](https://en.wikipedia.org/wiki/List_of_compilers) list of compilers and contact corresponding developers!

 ---

+As a small conclusion about PGO support in different programming languages.
+C and C++ nowadays have the most advanced PGO implementations (especially if we are talking about Clang).
+Other languages that have LLVM and GCC-based compilers have almost the same PGO capabilities as C++ but without some the most recent developments in this area - but they can be "backported" in the future.
+The Go compiler quickly improves its PGO infrastructure and in the future I expect it will be at the same level with other "mature" PGO implementations.
+C# has very promising PGO movements.
+For Java world GraalVM brings PGO but for now there are a lot of questions to answer.
+Regarding other languages... for now I am quite pessimistic.

 ## PGO profile processing